 Code available upon request for course projects.

 Please don't hesitate to reach out to me about anything!
-My (virtual) doors are always open.
+I'll take any chance I can get to fuel my caffeine addiction.

 Curated for my own enjoyment, available for all to view.
 I'd called this a fair, albeit limited, representation of myself.